chaitjo/personalized-dialog/supervised-embedding/README.md

   </tr>
 </table>

-Open question:
+### Original Notes

-1. When we training with use_history=True should we test on pre-processed dataset as in train?
+When we training with use_history=True should we test on pre-processed dataset as in train?
 Or should we concat each output in test and build history on the fly?